horia141/jupiter/docs/tutorial.md

 ## Access

-First, go to the [Jupiter](https://jupiter-webui.onrender.com).
-This is the _hosted_ version of Jupiter, which is the recommended way to start.
+First, go to the [Thrive](https://jupiter-webui.onrender.com).
+This is the _hosted_ version of Thrive, which is the recommended way to start.
 If you're looking for a _local_ install, then checkout [installation instructions](how-tos/install.md).
 Everything below should work the same.

 ## Create A Workspace

-The _workspace_ is where all your work in Jupiter happens.
+The _workspace_ is where all your work in Thrive happens.
 You'll first need to create one.

-On accessing Jupiter you should just see a basic button which you _need to click_.
+On accessing Thrive you should just see a basic button which you _need to click_.

 ![Go To Workspace](assets/tutorial-go-to-workspace.png)